CONST:=RIX

-Constrix is the governance layer for AI systems — every decision governed, every action provable, before it executes.
+Constrix is the constitutional governance runtime for AI systems — every decision intercepted before execution, every action sealed with Ed25519, every agent cryptographically identified.

 Trusted by engineering teams building governed AI systems